dhrunlauwers/teaching-challenge/lesson-material/introduction.md

 3. Each column describes a characteristic of the observation (a person's height or name)
 4. Each type of observation is stored in a separate table (don't mix people with objects)

-For more details on what clean data really means, check out the paper on Tidy Data in referenes section below.
+For more details on what clean data really means, check out the paper on Tidy Data in references section below.

+### Common operations
+Based on the characteristics of clean data above, we can identify some common operations we need to perform on data to clean it up:

+1. Read the data into a structured form
+2. Investigate the data to find potential problems
+3. Clean the data to fix the issues identified
+    - Group or split rows and columns
+    - Fill in or remove missing values
+    - Remove outliers or unusual observations where appropriate
+4. Make clean data available for analysis or other purposes

 ## What is Pandas?

-Pandas is the most widely used data analysis library created for Python, and it has many built-in functions that will help with data wrangling.
+Pandas is the most widely used data analysis library created for Python, and it has many built-in functions that will help with data analysis, including cleaning data.

 As with all libraries, it's important to get some practice using them and to make sure to read the documentation.
 See the references section for a link to the official Pandas documentation, as well as some links to practice courses.